 The Book of Mormon in 3 Nephi describes a great disaster that swept over Book of Mormon lands at the time that Christ was crucified in the Old World.
 This destruction overthrew evil rulers and rocked a society that had become wicked, yet had some righteous people in its midst.
 The description of the destruction is detailed, mentioning great storms, earthquakes, and risings and sinkings of the land.
 A terrible storm brought violent wind and whirlwinds, accompanied by unprecedented lightning and thunder.
 The face of the land was changed and what was once solid rock now was cracked in some places.
 The violent activity lasted about three hours.
 Afterwards, a "thick darkness" was present which could be "felt."
 "Vapor of smoke and darkness" choked or suffocated some, and thick "mists of darkness" prevented fires being lit for three days.
 Many cities had been destroyed by burning (six burned cities are named), by sinking into the ocean (the city of Moroni, near the coast), by being covered with earth, or, in the case of Jerusalem, by being covered with rising "waters".
 (Some cities remained, and basic geographical reference points were unchanged, so the great deformation of the land was largely superficial.)

 The details about the destruction make excellent sense if volcanic activity was involved.
 Volcanic ash and fumes can result in thick, tangible, moist mists which can kill people, shut out light for days, and prevent the lighting of fires.
 (Those who experienced the Mount St. Helens eruption in the United States know about some of this.)
+Volcanic ash interacting with air can lead to huge electric charge build-ups and dramatic lightning discharges.
 Strong volcanic activity can also be accompanied by seismic activity and shifting of earth by either lava flows, ash deposits, mudslides or landslides, and the raising and lowering of portions of the land and by changes in the water levels of nearby lakes.
 Joseph Smith never experienced a volcano, but the Book of Mormon description is remarkably consistent with modern knowledge of volcanic activity.

 Given that the Book of Mormon appears to be describing volcanic activity around 33 A.D. or so, we have an important and readily verified physical detail of great value in assessing the merits of any proposed geography for the Book of Mormon: the Book of Mormon--if it is true history--took place in a region where major volcanic activity occurred around 33 A.D.
 Is there any place on this continent where something like the destruction mentioned in the Book of Mormon could have occurred?
 The answer is YES.

 Not only is there a location in the Americas where significant volcanic and probably seismic activity occurred near the time specific in the Book of Mormon, but it occurred in the only plausible location for the Book of Mormon based on many other considerations--Mesoamerica.
 Major lava flows in that area have been dated to about 75 A.D. plus or minus 50 years (one non-LDS scholar, Payson Sheets, said it was at "about the time of Christ"), making the Book of Mormon account entirely plausible.
-Some of the lava flows from this time buried Mesoamerican cities, such as the city at Cuicuilco in the Valley of Mexico (see Sorenson, p.
+Some of the lava flows from this time buried Mesoamerican cities, such as the city at Cuicuilco in the Valley of Mexico (see Sorenson, An Ancient American Setting for the Book of Mormon, 1985, p.
 320, for a photo).
-In the area of Chiapas, which may be the land of Zarahemla, according to John Sorenson (An Ancient American Setting for the Book of Mormon), important buildings in the major centers there, Santa Rosa and Chiapa de Corzo, were burned around 50 A.D. plus or minus a few decades (Sorenson, p.
+In the area of Chiapas, which may be the land of Zarahemla, according to Sorenson in An Ancient American Setting for the Book of Mormon, important buildings in the major centers there, Santa Rosa and Chiapa de Corzo, were burned around 50 A.D. plus or minus a few decades (Sorenson, p.
 128).

 Sorenson writes about the plausibility of the great catastrophe in terms of a proposed Mesoamerican setting (Sorenson, pp. 320-322):